venu1011/Recipe-Finder/README.md

 ### Recipe Management
 - 📋 Detailed recipe view with ingredients and instructions
-- ⭐ Favorite recipes system
+- ⭐ Favorite recipes system with local storage
 - 📱 Responsive design for all devices
 - 🌙 Dark mode support
 - 🔄 Real-time updates